 According to the American Cancer Society, pancreatic cancer accounts for about 3% of all cancers in the U.S. and about 7% of all cancer deaths.

-Lewis, Ginsburg and Trebek were all diagnosed when they had stage 4 pancreatic cancer.
 A late diagnosis of this cancer is common.
 In fact, more than 80% of people diagnosed with pancreatic cancer will be diagnosed in stage 3 or 4.

 Pancreatic cancer doesn’t have a high-risk factor group.
-While five percent may have a genetic syndrome putting them at higher risk, 95 percent of patients do not have a defined age range, racial or social demographic, or location risk factor.
+While five percent may have a genetic syndrome putting them at higher risk, 95 percent of patients do not have a defined age range, racial or social demographic or location risk factor.

 We also don’t have an inexpensive way to screen for pancreatic cancer like we do for other types of cancers.